The New Art Gallery Walsall is delighted to present a solo exhibition of new work by Birmingham-based artist Joanne Masding.

-Joanne Masding is interested in the ways in which we perceive and experience objects, particularly within an increasingly digital and immaterial world that is saturated with images and information.
+Masding is interested in the ways in which we perceive and experience objects and images, particularly within an increasingly digital and immaterial world.

 Saturday 17 June, 2pm

-Join the artist for an informal tour of the exhibition.
+Join the artist and curator Deborah Robinson for a talk about the exhibition.
 Free, all welcome.